 After looking at a lot of fallen redwood logs hollow under the base, and estimating the weight of live redwood titans, my hypothesis is that giant redwoods self-destruct their own root system tissue.
 A type of Achilles'-heel.

 My hypothesis is that weight of old redwoods causes so much pressure beneath the trunk, that the soil beneath is compacted and cambium growth on the underside is halted.
-This in regards to the oldest, a millenium or more in age.
+This in regards to the oldest: 700, 1500 or more years in age.
 The cambium is the living thin layer under the bark where cell division occurs.

-A giant redwood is cloaked around it's exterior beneath the bark with a thin living skin that expands with new cell division, adding girth to it in all directions.
-The vascular cambium is always moving outward, and it gives in two directions, inward and outward.
-As the cambium grows away from the center of the redwood, it makes and leaves behind more wood or xylem.
-Simultaneously, it makes and builds more phloem outside of it, just under the visible bark.
+A giant redwood is cloaked around its exterior beneath the bark with a thin living "skin" that expands with new cell division, adding girth to it in all directions.
+The vascular cambium is always moving outward, and it yields tissue growth in two directions, inward and outward.
+As the cambium grows away from the center of the redwood, it makes and leaves behind it on the inside, more wood or xylem.
+Simultaneously, it makes and builds more phloem outside of it, just under the bark.

 That is, of course, unless something blocks it.

-That kind of pressure on the underside of the root plate is comparable to redwood roots trying to heave a sidewalk 50 to 80 feet thick.
-And that's not going to be seen in our life time.
-Redwood roots generally can't even lift a 2 story house, mainly hollow inside, with thin concrete foundation.
+That kind of pressure on the underside of the root plate is comparable to redwood roots trying to heave a non-reinforced sidewalk over 40 - 65 feet thick.
+Redwood roots generally can't even lift the side of a hollow 2 story house with some furniture.
 This great pressure must be a factor limiting the future stability and lifespan of redwoods.

 Redwoods can exert quite a bit of pressure at times when the conditions are right, but there are limits.
 The skinny thin layer of cambium is only so thick and powerful.
 Much of the inner trunk tissue is not living.
 Its merely the outer living layer of cambium that exerts pressure outward.
 So it does not matter how massive a trunk is, the cambium is still sort of a weenie.